CsLHegedus/Deep-learning-projects/Deep learning cheatsheet.md

 ```

 ##### Reshaping tensors
-Note that slicing also works on tensors:
 ```
+# Note that Python slicing also works on tensors
 # Get the dimension from each index except for the final one
 rank_4_tensor[:1, :1, :1, :]